destairdenbi/training-material/2019-10-09_denbi_training_in_freiburg/README.md

 ## Evening event

-After the first day, we will dine at [Divan](https://www.divan-freiburg.de/).
+After the first day, we will dine at [Vorderhaus Restaurant](http://www.vorderhaus-restaurant.de/).
 Please tell us if you want to join during the registration.
 <p align="right"><a href="#top">&#x25B2; back to top</a></p>

 ## Useful links